AdeBC/coursework-bioperl-programming/README.md

    Some of these codes have reference value, and I hope that you can make good use of them.:blush:

--testfile is work folder of exercise 1, 2, 3 and 4.
+- testfile is work folder of exercise 1, 2, 3 and 4.

--*.sh is a linux command line script file, corresponding to the linux command practice in the job
+- *.sh is a linux command line script file, corresponding to the linux command practice in the job

 ## Requirements